-Pricing your products is both an art and a science, and a fair bit of psychology goes into the process too.
+Pricing your products on Etsy is both an art and a science, and a fair bit of psychology goes into the process too.

 A product priced $34 can feel disproportionately more expensive than the same product priced at $29 if your customer has put a limit of $30 to their purchase in their head.

 That’s why you see a lot of products prices ending in 7 or 9 … $39, $79, $87, etc.

 If you are concerned that adding the shipping cost to your prices will put you over this “psychological limit”, you have to experiment.
 There simply isn’t another way to know what is going to work and if/how seriously this would affect your Etsy sales.